Production and Postharvest Practices

 Mango Handling and Ripening Protocol

-The brand new Mango Handling and Ripening Protocol is designed to help you improve mango handling practices in the leading to better quality mangos, greater consumer acceptance and higher mango sales.
+The brand new Mango Handling and Ripening Protocol is designed to help you improve mango handling practices leading to better quality mangos, greater consumer acceptance and higher mango sales.
 This document provides best practices for the latter stages of the mango supply chain, and is meant for retailers, wholesalers, importers and anyone who handles mangos in the United States; even if they do not plan to implement a ripening program.
 For those that are interested in ripening, the Protocol includes detailed information based on years of research.

 Click here to get the Mango Handling and Ripening Protocol